PCC-Studios/PCC-Client/README.md

 # Sky-Client

 DE:
-Das ist ein Minecraft Client von Sky Studios
+Das ist ein Minecraft Client von Platix Studios

 EN:
-This is a Minecraft Client from Sky Studios
+This is a Minecraft Client from Platix Studios

 Changelog:
-From PCC Client to Sky-Client
-From PCC Studios to Sky Studios
+From Sky Studios to Platix Studios